Instant Pot Unstuffed Cabbage Soup

 - Turn the saute function off, set you Instant Pot to Highe Pressure for 12 minutes.
 Once done, use the quick release and stir everything together.
 Taste and add additional salt and pepper to taste.

-Okay, so learn from my mistakes, layer the ingredients as I list them below and you should be fine.
+Okay, so learn from my mistakes, layer the ingredients as I list them below and you will be fine.
 The soup is DELICIOUS!
-Hearty, filling, warm, pretty healthy and really budget friendly.
 If you try it, please share a comment, or post a photo and use the #loveonaplate

 If you want more great recipes for your family and a super friendly group, join our Facebook Group; Love on a Plate where we share recipes, ask questions, learn new techniques, and watch LIVE video’s of meal preps & quick recipes.
 It’s lots of fun and we’d love to see you there.
 Don’t forget to PIN this recipe so you can try it later!